ObviouslySarang/unspoken/README.md

 - Use the navigation bar to switch between features.
 - Select or create a scenario, solve puzzles, and get AI feedback.
 - Adjust privacy settings and join the community for support.
+- All feedback is private and processed securely.
+No personal data is stored without consent.

 ## System Requirements